inet-framework/inet/showcases/tsn/trafficshaping/underthehood/doc/index.rst

 is 20, calculated as follows: `max residence time / average production interval = 10ms / 0.5ms = 20`.
 Since the traffic pattern is different for the three streams, the 20 packets/stream limit is reached at different times for each of them.
-We can observe on the chart as the queue becomes satured for each stream individually.
+We can observe on the chart as the queue becomes saturated for each stream individually.
 The maximum of the queue length is 60, when all streams reach their maximum packet count in the queue.